CuistotduCoin/cuistot/README.md

   - `npm install -g serverless`
   - `npm install -g yarn`
   - Set up [credentials](https://serverless.com/framework/docs/providers/aws/guide/credentials/)
-  - Then go to on of the directory then follow instructions
+  - Then go to one of the directory then follow instructions